Evergreen

 Carlton in Avon, St. Julien Hotel in Boulder, and Mile High Stadium.

-Tricia Maggio - musical theatre programs, The Full Voice program, KinderMusik program
+Tricia Maggio - musical theatre programs

 When I was four years old, I sang before friends and family at a holiday gathering in our home.
 I knew then that I wanted to be on stage!
 Once seeing Julie Andrews portray Maria in the film “The Sound of Music”, that instinct was totally confirmed.